hildenborg/m68k-atari-dev/extras/README.md

 After debugging, do not forget to click disconnect on the debugging menu, or you won't be able to start debugging again.
 Sometimes the connection becomes bad between Hatari and VsCode.
 A reset in Hatari usually solves it.

+## vscode_hatari_mintelf:
+This example is the same as vscode_hatari but uses the mintelf toolchain.